50 PRIVATE COMPANIES

 13. What will happen to the Board and Leadership Gender Data once it has been submitted?

-You will receive an email notification confirming your company data has successfully been submitted.
+You will receive an email notification confirming your company data has been successfully submitted.
 The email will include a link to log back into the online facility to see the information you submitted, but you won’t be able to edit it.

 14. If I notice a mistake in the Board and Leadership Gender Data I have submitted will I be able to change it?